The AI-native archive platform

 Standards mapping

-Map your existing fonds, accession, or object schemas to ISAD(G), EAD3, SPECTRUM, or Dublin Core export profiles.
+Map your existing fonds, accession, or object schemas to ISAD(G), EAD3, Spectrum, or Dublin Core export profiles.

 iii.